 - Sec is slightly dry and a little sweet.

-- Place a sugar cube in the bottom of a champagne class.
+Place a sugar cube in the bottom of a champagne glass.